-- (a) Customer Due Diligence (CDD) is a set of policies, procedures, processes, and controls to assist a stockbroking company evaluate, with reasonable certainty, the identity and risk profile of customers.
-CDD is crucial, as proper adherence to its processes would assist the stockbroking companies in- - (i) detecting and reporting unusual transactions that would potentially expose the company to financial loss and reputation risk; and - (ii) minimising unscrupulous persons from using or attempting to use the company's products and services for illicit purposes. - (b) Key areas for compliance under CDD processes are: - (i) Adherence to AML / CFT Guidelines on CDD
+- 5.01 Customer Due Diligence (CDD) is a set of policies, procedures, processes, and controls to assist a stockbroking company evaluate, with reasonable certainty, the identity and risk profile of customers.
+CDD is crucial, as proper adherence to its processes would assist the stockbroking companies in- - (a) detecting and reporting unusual transactions that would potentially expose the company to financial loss and reputation risk; and - (b) minimising unscrupulous persons from using or attempting to use the company's products and services for illicit purposes. - 5.02 Key areas for compliance under CDD processes are: - (a) Adherence to AML/CFT Guidelines on CDD

-A stockbroking company is required to fully comply with the CDD procedures set out in the AML / CFT Guidelines.
+A stockbroking company is required to fully comply with the CDD procedures set out in the AML/CFT Guidelines.

-(ii) Adherence to Bursa's Rules on opening of accounts
+(b) Adherence to Bursa's Rules on opening of accounts

-A stockbroking company should ensure that procedures in place for opening customer accounts are in accordance with relevant Bursa's rules.
-A stockbroking company and its representative should not effect any transaction on behalf of a customer unless the required CDD is conducted on the customer.
+A stockbroking company should ensure that adequate procedures in place for opening customer accounts are in accordance with relevant Bursa's Rules.
+A stockbroking company and its licensed representatives should not effect any transaction on behalf of a customer unless the required CDD is conducted on the customer.